Updated on: June 26th, 2022

 We need a good guild to clear endgame content.

 To tackle the most significant problems and defeat the strongest of bosses, we need to have a good party of individuals with the same goals and different roles.
-We can’t beat the final boss with all damage-dealers and no healers.
+We can’t beat the final boss with all damage dealers and no healers.
 Acknowledge that the people we interact with and spend time with affect us more than we think.
-We are the company we keep.Β
+We are the company we keep.

-Any build can work, don’t compare.
+Any build can work; don’t compare.

 Since everyone has a unique background and initial talents, there is no objectively correct walkthrough and builds that provide the best outcome compared to other builds.
-We can even mix-match it.
+We can even match it.
 Like in a game, we can be a spellcaster-gladiator or an assassin-necromancer.
 We can also be a musician-doctor, athlete-engineer, mother-lawyer, etc. Any build is viable.
 The more we get caught up in what others are doing, the more we’ll be confused about what our builds should be.
 Start playing our own game.

-Understand and exploit the meta
+Understand and exploit the meta.

-Like online games, life has a meta, and it will constantly change.
+Like online games, life has a meta that constantly changes.
 We are in a different meta than we were 100 years ago.
 Depending on the meta, there are various advantages and disadvantages to some roles or characters.
-It’s easy to see that information technology is the meta right nowβ€”twitch streamers, NFTs, crypto, autonomous vehicle, etc. The meta changes over time, things get patched out, and some bubble bursts.
+It’s easy to see that information technology is the meta right nowβtwitch streamers, NFTs, crypto, autonomous vehicles, etc. The meta changes over time, things get patched out, and some bubble bursts.
 Understand the meta and ride the waves.

 Conclusion: How to win?